Shane Filan: Solo career, You and Me (2012–2014)

 On 20 October 2011, Westlife announced that they had decided to split and go their separate ways at the end of their 2012 Farewell Tour.
-Filan showed interest in being a solo music artist for his daily living.
 In December 2011, press reports announced Filan was close to signing a solo deal with one of several potential competing UK record labels.
 Filan and his manager Louis Walsh, had been in talks with several of the labels at the time.
 "There's four, possibly five labels so far who have made it clear that they want to sign Shane," said a music source to showbiz writer Paul Martin.

 In a March 2012 interview with Paul Martin, Filan said he would be signing within the next few weeks.

 "It's exciting but, of course, I'll be nervous.
 It's only natural when you're coming out of a band after 14 years, you don't know where your life's going to take you [...]

 In 2013, Filan announced he had officially signed a record deal with UMG subsidiary London Records worth 20 million British pounds.
 UMG had previously offered him a solo deal in 2001; the first member of Westlife to have received such an offer, but turned it down.
 For the new deal, Filan stated that he had spent the past 12 months in both US and UK writing songs and recording, and that a forthcoming single and an album would be released later in the year.

 On 10 May 2013, he announced that his first single would be released, along with three other tracks, later revealed in July to be "Everything to Me", and "Everytime", "Today's Not Yesterday" and "Once", respectively.
 The release date was announced as 25 August.

 On 10 September 2013, Filan released About You, the second single from his album You and Me, followed by the album shortly after.